MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 1. Select **Run** to save the segment, activate it and begin processing your segment based on all the rules and conditions.
 Otherwise, it will be saved as an inactive segment.

-1. By default segments are created as 'Dynamic' segments that refresh during system refresh.
-To prevent the segment from being refreshed during a system refresh, from the **Segments** page, select the segment and use the context menu option 'Make static'.
-'Static' segments can be refreshed manually at any time.

 1. Select **Back to segments** to go back to the **Segments** page.

+1. By default, the segment is created as a dynamic segment.
+It means that the segment is refreshed during system refreshes.
+To [stop the automatic refresh](segments.md#manage-existing-segments), select the segment choose the **Make static** option.
+Static segments can be [refreshed manually](segments.md#refresh-segments) at any time.

 > [!TIP]
 > - The segment builder won't suggest valid values from entities when setting the operators for the conditions.
 You can go to **Data** > **Entities** and download the entity data to see which values are available.